 Investment consortium Caitan SpA, formed from the Cobra Group’s Técnicas de Desalación de Aguas, S.A.
 (Tedagua) and Japanese company MITSUI & Co.
 Ltd, both multinationals, has awarded Applus+ a contract for the factory inspection, quality assurance and quality control during construction and quality auditing of a sea-water desalination plant supplying water to Chile’s Spence mine.

-The project is based in the surroundings of Mejillones, in northern Chile’s Antofagasta region, and will take place in two stages.
-The first of these, lasting 30 months, is the engineering, purchasing, construction and launch (EPC) phase.
+The project will be based in the surroundings of Mejillones, in northern Chile’s Antofagasta region, and will take place in two stages.
+In the first stage, lasting 30 months, is the engineering, purchasing, construction and launch (EPC) phase.
 Then comes the operations and maintenance (O&M) phase, which will run for 20 years, extendable by a further five.

 entails the design, construction and launch of a marine structure made up of a sea-water harvesting system plus intake and outlet pipes, including works on the seabed.
 It also involves the creation of a sea-water desalination plant with a daily production capacity of 86,400 m³, drawing on reverse osmosis (RO) techniques, as well as an aerial 66 kV electricity cable, some 75 kilometres in length.

 Furthermore, the project comprises work on a 154-kilometre length of pipeline, formed of 36 inch (900 mm)-diameter steel pipes and three pump stations to pump the desalinated water to the Spence mine, involving elevation gains of over 2,000 metres.

 With this new contract, Applus+ strengthens its position as a provider of services to Chile’s mining industry